 At the facilities we operate, Exelon aims to manage the by-products associated with coal-fired electricity generation responsibly and actively seeks opportunities for reuse.
 These by-products include both ash and synthetic gypsum from air pollution control equipment.
 These efforts help minimize disposal costs while preserving natural resources and avoiding the use of valuable landfill space.
 Exelon Power’s beneficial reuse programs at our wholly-owned or direct assets have historically far outpaced the national recycling rate of approximately 45% for these types of materials.

 Managing Legacy Environmental Issues

-For more detailed discussion of Exelon’s remediation activities, please see Exelon’s 2011 Form 10-K, Part I, Item 1 “Environmental Regulation” section.
+For more detailed discussion of Exelon’s remediation activities, please see Part I, Item 1 “Environmental Regulation” section of Exelon’s 2011 Form 10-K.

-ComEd and PECO continue to remediate and close former manufactured-gas plant sites that were utilized — primarily by predecessor companies in Illinois and Pennsylvania between 1850 and the 1950s — to manufacture gas for lighting and other purposes.
-ComEd and PECO anticipate that the majority of remediation at remaining sites will continue through at least 2019 and 2021, respectively.
+ComEd, PECO and BGE continue to remediate former manufactured gas plant sites that were used — primarily by predecessor companies in Pennsylvania, Illinois and Maryland between 1850 and the 1950s — to manufacture gas for lighting and other purposes.
+ComEd, PECO and BGE anticipate that the majority of remediation at remaining sites will continue for several more years.